-In this unit, you will develop a broad understanding of rural and remote health, and the role that health professionals play within this context.
+In this unit you will develop a broad understanding of rural and remote health and the role that health professionals play within this context.
 You will identify and evaluate current issues and priorities for rural and remote health from a range of stakeholder perspectives.
-You will develop an applied project that requires you to further exercise your critical thinking and problem-solving skills to generate new and innovative solutions to current rural and remote inequities.
-Finally, you will communicate your project findings to a broad allied health community via an allied health online forum/conference.
+Finally, you will develop an applied project that requires you to exercise your critical thinking and problem-solving skills to generate new and innovative solutions to current rural and remote inequities.

 |Student Contribution Band||SCA Band 2|

 Students must have successfully completed 48 credit points of study

 Important note: Students enrolled in a subsequent unit who failed their pre-requisite unit, should drop the subsequent unit before the census date or within 10 working days of Fail grade notification.
 Students who do not drop the unit in this timeframe cannot later drop the unit without academic and financial liability.
 See details in the Assessment Policy and Procedure (Higher Education Coursework).

 All on-campus students are expected to attend scheduled classes – in some units, these classes are identified as a mandatory (pass/fail) component and attendance is compulsory.
 International students, on a student visa, must maintain a full time study load and meet both attendance and academic progress requirements in each study period (satisfactory attendance for International students is defined as maintaining at least an 80% attendance record).